Demographics of Switzerland: Age structure

-As population growth curbs, the percentage of elderly people increases.
-In July 2015, the Swiss Federal Office of Statistics published a projection estimating that by 2045, the ratio of residents over the retirement age of 65 would climb to 48.1 per 100 residents between 20 and 64 years old, and possibly as high as 50.0 in the highest case.
+As population growth slows, the percentage of elderly people increases.
+In July 2015, the Swiss Federal Office of Statistics published projections indicating that by 2045, the proportion of residents over the retirement age of 65 would climb to 48.1 per 100 residents between 20 and 64 years old, and possibly as high as 50.0 in the highest case scenario.
 In 2015 that ratio was only 29.1 per 100 residents.